Pradumnasaraf/DevOps/docs/terraform/introduction.md

 }
 ```

-It start by creating a configuration file and then work in three phases, **init** to initialize the working directory, **plan** to create an execution plan, and **apply** to apply the changes (more info below)
+The usual workflow is to write configuration first and then move through `terraform init`, `terraform plan`, and `terraform apply`.

-Each object the Terraform manages is called a **resource**.
-Resources are defined in Terraform configuration files, and Terraform uses providers to interact with APIs of cloud providers and services.
-If any of resources go out of sync with the desired state, Terraform can update the resources to match the desired state.
+Each object Terraform manages is called a **resource**.
+Resources are declared in configuration files, and providers expose the resource types and data sources available for a given platform or API.

 ### Terraform benefits